What is Rolling Budget?

 - In the event of any unanticipated happening, the rolling budget could be easily modified.

-- It can be utilized to assess actual performance with respect to the existing budget.
+- It can be utilized to assess actual performance concerning the existing budget.

-- The rolling budget shares better insights, objectives, and responsibility for the company’s employees and the management.
+- The rolling budget shares better insights, objectives, and responsibility for the company’s employees and management.

-- It highlights potential weaknesses as well as strengths that are prevailing in the organization.
-It helps in setting up the planning phase to remove any significant weakness and work towards gaining strength.
+- It highlights potential weaknesses as well as strengths that prevail in the organization.
+In order to eliminate any key weaknesses and work towards developing strengths, it aids in setting up the planning phase.

 - It additionally helps in performing the variance analysis.